 Last Travel Tips for a 2 Day Zion National Park Itinerary

-- Park pass: Get an America The Beautiful park pass and save a bunch of money!
+- Park pass: Get an America The Beautiful park pass and save on national park entrance fees!

 - What to bring on hikes: the National Park Services recommends drinking at least 1 gallon per person per day.
 We carried at least 3 liters in our backpacks on all our hikes.
 Don’t forget your hat, sunglasses, and sunscreen too!

 There is so much to pack into a 2 day Zion National Park itinerary but you can do it!!

 Zion is arguably one of the most beautiful parks we’ve been to.
 It definitely deserves its spot on your USA bucket list!